ruipin/fvtt-lib-wrapper/README.md

     - Use if your wrapper will *always* continue the chain (i.e. call `wrapped`).
     - This type has priority over every other type.
 It should be used whenever possible as it massively reduces the likelihood of conflicts.
-    - ⚠ The library will auto-detect if you use this type but do not call the original function, and automatically unregister your wrapper.
+    - ⚠ If you use this type but do not call the original function, your wrapper will be automatically unregistered.

 - `MIXED` (default):